top of page

 College Football in the Wabash Valley

 Memorial Stadium was built in 1924 and was the home to everything in town from baseball games, high school football, 4th of July celebrations, soccer matches, and circuses.
-The original horseshoe shape grandstand seated 16,000 and for the size of Terre Haute was quite large and impressive.
+The original horseshoe-shaped grandstand seated 16,000 and for the size of Terre Haute was quite large and impressive.
 It featured an aesthetically pleasing arch at the entrance that was dedicated to the memories of all who served the country during the First World War.

 There were plans for additional changes that would have included another 12,000-13,000 grandstands on the north side of the field to increase capacity to 26,000 but those plans appeared to run out of favor by 1976–the same year the Sycamores joined the Missouri Valley Conference and reclassified as a Division I football program.